-Crown reduction and Tip reduction
+Crown reduction and tip reduction

-Crown reduction is the reduction of the complete outline dimension of the tree from the height and sides towards the centre of the tree.
-These works are normally carried out to reduce the potential for failure on a tree worthy of being retained (for instance a veteran tree).
-These works are not normally carried out on a tree in good condition (physiologically and structurally) without good reason as there is a higher probably of branch failure from any regrowth and a crown reduced tree is normally aesthetically less attractive.
+Crown reduction is the reduction of the complete outline dimension of the tree canopy from the height and sides towards the centre of the tree.
+This work is normally carried out to reduce the potential for failure on a tree worthy of being retained (for instance a veteran tree).
+This work is not normally carried out on a tree in good condition (physiologically and structurally) without good reason as there is a higher likelihood of branch failure from any re-growth and a crown reduced tree is usually aesthetically less attractive and unnatural in appearance.